ActivitySim/populationsim/docs/application_configuration.rst

 **Steps for repop mode**:

 When running PoulationSim in repop mode, the steps specified in this setting are run.
 As mentioned earlier, the repop mode runs over an existing synthetic population.
-The default value for the ``resume_after`` setting under the repop mode is *summarize* which is the last step of a base run.
-In other words, the repop mode starts from the last step of the base run and modifies the base synthetic population as per the new controls.
+The default value for the ``resume_after`` setting under the repop mode is *summarize* which is the last step of a regular run.
+In other words, the repop mode starts from the last step of the regular run and modifies the regular synthetic population as per the new controls.
 The user can choose either *append* or *replace* in the ``expand_households.repop`` attribute to modify the existing synthetic population.
 The *append* option adds to the existing synthetic population in the specified geographies, while the *replace* option replaces any existing synthetic population with newly synthesized population in the specified geographies.

 ::